 • This program was initiated in 2006 as part of the Molecular Basis of Infectious Diseases (MBID) NIH-sponsored Training Grant.
 It has trained over 130 undergraduate students to date.
 The majority of MicroSURP trainees go on to pursue careers in microbiology and related biomedical sciences.

 Applicants must be United States citizens or permanent residents.
 College sophomores, juniors, and non-graduating seniors with GPAs of 3.3 and above will be given highest consideration.
 Students from groups underrepresented in science (including Black, Hispanic, American Indian or Alaska Native, Native Hawaiian or other Pacific Islander, disabled or disadvantaged individuals) are encouraged to apply.

-Complete the application form on the MD Anderson Cancer Center UTHealth GSBS Summer Research Program Website: http://go.uth.edu/SURPapply
+Complete the application form on the MD Anderson Cancer Center UTHealth Graduate School of Biomedical Sciences Summer Research Program website: http://go.uth.edu/SURPapply